Tipser/slate/source/includes/_tipser-script.md

 ```ts
 tipser.elements(posId: string, config?: TipserElementsConfig)
 ```
 - `posId` - **required** - unique POS identifier.
-Must be specified in order to show your personalized store, handle campaigns and commissions.
+Must be specified in order to show your personalized store, show discounted product prices according to your current campaigns and - most important of all - grant you commissions for every purchase on your site!
 If you are not sure where to get it from, contact your account manager.
 - `config` - allows you to specify how Tipser Elements will look and behave on your site.
 See the [customization](#configuration-options) section that describes most common configuration options you need to know, while the complete index of all the supported configuration options can be found further in the <a href="https://developers.tipser.com/rest-api" target="_blank">API reference</a>.

 ***